vigenere23/vigenere23/README.md

 ### Now doing

-- Having fun with `Docker` and `docker-compose` setups
+- Coding a craaaazy multiprocess data acquisition pipeline for finger angles predictions from EMGs 😮
-- Looking for an AI internship
+- Replanning and recreating coding laboratories for ULaval 💪
-- Replanning and recreating coding laboratories for ULaval
+- Drinking good coffee at 3 PM on a sunny terrace ☕

 ### 🏆 What I do

-- User-oriented Web applications that are fully responsive, inclusive and carefully designed
+- User-oriented Web UIs that are fully responsive, inclusive and carefully designed
-- Domain-Driven architectures based on flexible and reusable modules
+- Domain-Driven architectures based on flexible, extensible and reusable modules
 - Small librairies to make my life easier (like [@gabio/markdown-transpiler](https://github.com/vigenere23/gabio-markdown-transpiler))

 ### ❤️ What I love